 High-quality, durable materials are the way to go.
-Cotton twill, for example, is incredibly durable and can withstand whatever you put it through—cycling to work, running errands, or your Zoom meeting.
+REPREVE®, for example, is incredibly durable and can withstand whatever you put it through—cycling to work, running errands, or your Zoom meeting.
+Plus, it comes from 100% post-consumer garments, meaning that instead of clogging up landfills, old clothes become new ones.
 Canvas is another MVP.
 It’s durable, sturdy and holds up to whatever life throws your way.

 Capsule wardrobe guides typically tell you the same thing: only buy neutral colours.
 Patterns are generally a “no-no.” Colour?
 Definitely not.

 We only half agree.
 Yes, get some solid, durable basics in neutral colours that will last for years to come.
 But there’s no harm in including a striped shirt, or fun colour in your wardrobe.
 The key is to refine your colour scheme so that no matter what pattern or colour you wear with your basics, it all goes together.